erdaqorri/DeltaMut-Database/README.md

 ```bash
 DeltaMut_Database/HPC_Pipeline/parafold_gpu_komondor.sh
 ```
-*For the technical details on how to install ParaFold please refer to the following GitHub repository: https://github.com/Zuricho/ParallelFold and for information on how ParaFold is implemented, see the refereced research paper: ParaFold doi.org/10.1145/3503470.3503471*
+> **Technical Information:** For the technical details on how to install ParaFold please refer to the following GitHub repository: https://github.com/Zuricho/ParallelFold and for information on how ParaFold is implemented, see the refereced research paper: ParaFold doi.org/10.1145/3503470.3503471*

 📂 ARP Repository Structure Description
 All data present in the DeltaMut database and intermediate AlphaFold2 output files are stored in the **DeltaMut-Database** directory in the ARP Research Data Repository, which is maintained by the HUN-REN network for long-term accessibility and preservation.
 ARP utilizes *Dataverses*, structured digital containers that organized datasets and metadata in a user-friendly and searchable way, allowing independent access to individual files without the need to navigate through multiple datasets. *Please see the following guide to familiarize yourself with Dataverses: https://dataverse.org/*.